-As with SQL Server 2012, its successor version, 2014, offers expanded virtualization rights, options, and benefits relative to earlier versions to provide greater flexibility for you to deploy the software in virtual environments.
-When deploying SQL Server 2014 software in virtualized environments, you have the choice to license either individual virtual machines as needed, or to license for maximum virtualization in highly virtualized, private cloud, or dynamic environments.
+As with SQL Server offers expanded virtualization rights, options, and benefits relative to earlier versions to provide greater flexibility for you to deploy the software in virtual environments.
+When deploying SQL Server 2016 software in virtualized environments, you have the choice to license either individual virtual machines as needed, or to license for maximum virtualization in highly virtualized, private cloud, or dynamic environments.
 Maximum virtualization can be achieved by licensing the entire physical server with Enterprise Edition core licenses and covering those licenses with Software Assurance.